 Steve Self, BBVA Compass Bank

-Every year, the program introduces a diverse group of people to an in-depth study of the issues and opportunities facing the Pikes Peak region.
-The community curriculum includes sessions covering topics like education, human services, government (state and local), criminal justice, area history, economic development, the environment, and more.
+Each year, the program introduces a diverse group of people to an in-depth study of the issues and opportunities facing the Pikes Peak region.
+The community curriculum includes sessions covering such topics: education, human services, government (state and local), criminal justice, area history, economic development, the environment, and more.
 The leadership curriculum is just as comprehensive.
 Leaders need to understand themselves and how they impact their team.

 Each program day focuses on one topic, takes place on-site, and is facilitated by experts in that field—including presentations, discussions, and activities.
 Program participants develop a robust knowledge of all sectors of work and life in the region, and their own opinions on all of it.
 And, of course, they build relationships with dozens of leaders in a variety of fields and in civic leadership.

 Signature Program participants are challenged to assume a more active and effective role in addressing community needs; and are given the knowledge, tools, and relationships to help them do so.
 We are proud to have sent more than 1,000 Signature Program graduates into community leadership.
 Graduates will learn their personality preferences, leadership strengths, community needs and become aware of key stakeholders and change-makers in our city.

 Learn more about our organization and program focus here.

 Our Signature Program was launched in 1979 out of the desire to introduce a diverse group of business, government, nonprofit leaders, and community members to an in-depth study of the issues and opportunities facing the Pikes Peak region.
 Participants commit to 14 days over 10 months to gain a deeper understanding of the community by integrating in-depth knowledge, leadership skill development, and opportunities to act.